SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 `vagrant up`

 This downloads a Vritualbox VM ~500 MB in size, installs a few packages onto it, and starts it up.
-This may take a long time, so please do this before coming for the session.
+This may take a long time, so <b>please do this before coming for the session</b>.
 You may want to do this on a wifi connection due to the large data download.

 Once the above is done, run `vagrant ssh` to ssh into the VM.
 Run the command `java -version` and ensure it reports 1.7 or so.